ECSIS-lab/perceived_information_revisited/README.md

 A python script to load the dataset.

 #### srcs/model.py
-A python script that contains a structure of CNN model used in the experiment.
+A python script that contains a structure of the CNN model used in the experiment.